DavisPL-Teaching/119/exams/midterm_study_list.md

 Study list of topics for the midterm.

-Please focus on only the Lecture 1 and Lecture 2 parts for now.
+Only Lecture 1 and Lecture 2 parts for now.

+Some notes:
+  concepts, not syntax - you won't be tested on syntax no questions which ask you to write actual code.

 ## Lecture 1 (Introduction to data processing)